gridcoin-community/Gridcoin-Site/wiki/pools.md

 ## Difference to Other PoS Staking Pools

 Unlike Proof of Stake pools, no one sends any coins to the pool for it to stake.
-While a pool like this could still work in Gridcoin, this is not how the main pools[^2] run.
-The current pools acquired enough Gridcoin to stake at a reasonable rate before they started operating as their main purpose is sending out BOINC rewards
+While a pool like this could still work in Gridcoin, this is not how the main pools run.[^2]The current pools acquired enough Gridcoin to stake at a reasonable rate before they started operating as their main purpose is sending out BOINC rewards